Boeuf Bourguignon (French Beef Stew)

 - kosher salt and black pepper

 - chopped fresh parsley for garnish

-- Preheat the oven to 350F.
+- Preheat the oven to 350F with rack on lower middle position.
 Heat 2 TB oil in large Dutch oven (or heavy, oven-safe pot with tight fitting lid.)
 Add bacon and cook over medium until evenly and lightly browned throughout.
 Using a slotted spoon, remove bacon to a large plate.
 Remaining oil and grease should stay in the pot.

 - Using paper towels, thoroughly dry uncooked beef and sprinkle the cubes evenly with a thin layer of kosher salt and fresh ground pepper.
 Reheat the oil/bacon grease in the Dutch oven and sear the beef cubes in a single layer, working in batches, until each cube is brown on all sides.
 Do not over crowd the pan, making sure to leave some space between each piece of beef.
 Add more oil as needed to finish browning.
 Set beef aside in plate with the bacon.

-- If needed, add 2 TB to pot and heat oil.
-Add carrots, onions, garlic, 1 TB kosher salt, 2 tsp black pepper and saute for 5 minutes until onions are lightly browned.
+- If needed, heat 2 TB oil in pot.
+Add carrots, onions, garlic, 1 TB kosher salt, 2 tsp black pepper and sauté for 5 minutes until onions are lightly browned.
 Deglaze bottom of pot, adding 1 TB oil as needed.
 Add Cognac and cook another 10 minutes on medium.

-If not serving immediately, let the stew cool to room temp and store in fridge.
+- If not serving immediately, let the stew cool completely at room temperature and store in fridge.
 Just before serving, bring stew to a simmer.
 Cover and simmer 15 min, basting with its own sauce a few times while simmering.

 - If you cannot locate frozen whole pearl onions, you can replace with chopped sweet onions instead.